fricciardi/datetime2/docs/index.rst

    >>> print(d2.iso)
    2019-W08-2

-Date representation can be used also in the opposite direction, i.e. to create the date object:
+Attribute can be used also applied to the class itself, to create a date object with a specific representation:

 .. doctest::

    >>> d3 = Date.gregorian(1965, 3, 1)  # Gregorian: 1965-03-01
    >>> d4 = Date.iso(2011, 1, 1)  # ISO: 2011-W01-1

-And also objects created in this way can be used with different
+Also objects created in this way can be used with different
 representations:

 .. doctest::